lowRISC/opentitan/hw/ip/sram_ctrl/doc/_index.md

 #### Interfaces to OTP and the SRAM Scrambling Primitive

-The interface to the key derivation interface inside the OTP controller follows a simple req / ack protocol, where the SRAM controller first requests a new ephemeral key by asserting the `sram_otp_key_i.req`.
+The interface to the key derivation interface inside the OTP controller follows a simple req / ack protocol, where the SRAM controller first requests an updated ephemeral key by asserting the `sram_otp_key_i.req`.
 The OTP controller then fetches entropy from CSRNG and derives an ephemeral key using the SRAM_DATA_KEY_SEED and the PRESENT scrambling data path as described in the [OTP controller spec]({{< relref "hw/ip/otp_ctrl/doc/#scrambling-datapath" >}}).
 Finally, the OTP controller returns a fresh ephemeral key via the response channels (`sram_otp_key_o[*]`, `otbn_otp_key_o`), which complete the req / ack handshake.
 The key and nonce are made available to the scrambling primitive in the subsequent cycle.